-"Psychological testing is an effort to obtain whole and systematic samples of certain types of verbal, perceptual and motor behavior in a frame of a standardized situation" (Cronbach [in English], 1970: 45).
+"Psychological testing is an effort to obtain whole and systematic samples of certain types of verbal, perceptual, and motor behavior in a frame of a standardized situation" (Cronbach [in English], 1970: 45).

-It is important to note that psychological tests only can indicate a problem area.
-Thus, they can only serve as an indicator of the disharmonious dynamics of educating.
-The causative factors underlying the manifested disharmonious dynamics of educating still ,ust be determined.
+It is important to note that psychological tests can only indicate a problem area.
+Thus, they can serve only as an indicator of the disharmonious dynamics of educating.
+The causative factors underlying the manifested disharmonious dynamics of educating must still be determined.